noamross/jekyll-site/_posts/2012-11-16-sod-dynamics-1.md

 Redwood), and Size
 Class](http://dl.dropbox.com/u/3356641/blogstuff/tanoakdyn1/initrun.png)

-The plot shows This isn't quite steady-state, I suspect because of some rounding errors in copying parameters from the paper.
+The plot shows that this isn't quite steady-state, I suspect because of some rounding errors in copying parameters from the paper.

 We can make a plot in the style of Cobb et al. (2012), showing only the